andrewcheryl/portfolio-Semantic-Search-Engine/README.md

 ### Python package requirements
 To run in a standard jupyter/scipy docker container  the following packages are required...

     - spacy
     - nltk
     - pymongo
     - beautifulsoup
 plus download spacy.en and nltk all

-All required packages can be installed by running 00-Installed-Packages.ipynb
+All required packages can be installed by running the '00-Installed-Packages.ipynb' notebook.

 ## 4. Model Build
-Jupyter notebook : 05-Model-Build-Extraction-and-Semantic-search.ipynb
+- Jupyter notebook : 05-Model-Build-Extraction-and-Semantic-search.ipynb
-Python code  : wiki_api.py
+- Python code  : wiki_api.py

 The code was designed so that it could be held in a single python file to enable deployment using a 'Flask micro web framework'.
 However , the category extraction process can result in a large number of pages being pulled and can take hours to complete.
 In order to provide feedback duing the extraction process, and an option to abort the load process, the front end was built in a jupyter notebook instead.

-Code for final model build wrapped in a 3 Classes.
+The code for the final model is wrapped into 3 Classes...

 1.Class MyWikiDB - creates connection to MongoDb when required.